-Founder BuzzingCities Lab, Project Lead Brazil and South Africa
+Founder BuzzingCities Lab.
+Project Lead Brazil, South Africa, India

-Sonja Peteranderl is a journalist, researcher and Founder of BuzzingCities Lab.
-She covers politics, international high tech trends and crime — like cybercrime and digital security issues or the War on Drugs.
-She has worked as editor at WIRED Germany magazine as well as a freelance correspondent for german media in various countries, regularly in Latin America.
-She studied in Berlin and Munich, graduated from the Deutsche Journalistenschule (DJS) and is fellow of the DAAD and the Deutsche Studienstiftung and Dr Alexander and Rita Besser Stiftung’s foreign correspondent programme.
+She is a fellow of the Bosch foundation`s “Media Ambassadors China – Germany” program, Otto-Brenner-Stiftung/Netzwerk Recherche, the foreign journalism program of The German National Academic Foundation/Besser Foundation.
 As part of her scholarship of the Otto Brenner Foundation she investigated cybercrime and how Darknet markets and other digital channels disrupt traditional drug trade and pose a new challenge for investigators.
-For Stern Online she commented regulary on Cyber & Crime in 2014.
-Her weekly column CrimeWatch for WIRED Germany (2015 – 2016) also focused on crime trends in the digital era.
+For Stern Online she commented regulary on Cyber & Crime, her weekly column “CrimeWatch” for WIRED Germany also focused on crime trends in the digital era.